Duilio-class ironclad

 Both ships had uneventful careers.
 They spent the majority of their time in service with the Active and Reserve Squadrons of the main Italian fleet.
 There, they were primarily occupied with conducting training exercises.
 In 1895–1898, Enrico Dandolo was heavily reconstructed, but the excessive cost of the modernization prevented Duilio from being similarly rebuilt.
 Both ships were reassigned as training ships in the early to mid-1900s.
 Duilio was stricken from the naval register in 1909 and converted into a floating oil tank, while Enrico Dandolo remained in service as a guard ship during World War I. She was sent to the breaker's yard in 1920.
-Duilios ultimate fate is unknown.
+Duilio's ultimate fate is unknown.

 Design

 Starting in the early 1870s, following the Italian fleet's defeat at the Battle of Lissa, the Italians began a large naval expansion program, initially aimed at countering the Austro-Hungarian Navy.
 In addition, the opening of the Suez Canal in 1869 promised to restore the strategic significance of the Mediterranean; Italy would need a powerful fleet to assert its will and protect its merchant shipping in the region.
 The program began with the Duilio class, which was designed by the naval architect Benedetto Brin.
 Originally intended to carry Armstrong 35 MT muzzle-loading guns, they were modified several times during their lengthy construction time to accommodate the largest guns that Armstrong produced, next to 60 MT guns and ultimately to the 100 LT 450 mm gun.